pabrojast/ckanext-schemingdcat/README.md

 - If `icons_dir` is not defined, the directory path is guessed starting from the value provided for the `schemingdcat.icons_dir` parameter in the CKAN config file, adding the name of the field as an additional step to the path (`public/images/icons/{field_name`).
 - For each option, use the `icon` setting to provide the last steps of the icon path from the field's root path defined before.
 This value may be just a file name or include a path to add to the icon's root directory.
 - If `icon` is not used, a directory and file name are guessed from the option's value.
-- Icons files are tested for existence when using `schemingdct_schema_icon` function to get them.
+- Icons files are tested for existence when using `schemingdcat_schema_icon` function to get them.
 If the file doesn't exist, the function returns `None`.
 Icons can be provided by any CKAN extension in its `public` directory.
 - Set a `default icon` for a field using the default_icon setting in the scheming file.
-You can get it using `schemingdct_schema_get_default_icon` function, and it is your duty to decide when and where to get and use it in a template.
+You can get it using `schemingdcat_schema_get_default_icon` function, and it is your duty to decide when and where to get and use it in a template.

 ## New theme
 Update the base theme of CKAN to use with the enhancements of this extension.